GeremyClair/The_spatially_resolved_transcriptome_signatures_of_glomeruli_in_chronic_kidney_disease/README.md

 # Effect_of_glomerular_disease_on_the_podocyte_cell_cycle
- Data analysis of the proteomics for the paper by Hasmik Soloyan et al.
+ Data analysis of the spatially resolved transcriptome for the paper by Hasmik Soloyan et al.

 This repository contains the details of the GeoMX data analysis for the paper  titled : “The spatially resolved transcriptome signatures of glomeruli in chronic kidney disease“ by Hasmik Soloyan and collaborators.